-What is the Azure Speaker Recognition service?
+What is Speaker Recognition (Preview)?

-The Speaker Recognition service provides algorithms that verify and identify speakers by their unique voice characteristics.
+The Speaker Recognition service provides algorithms that verify and identify speakers by their unique voice characteristics using voice biometry.
 Speaker Recognition is used to answer the question “who is speaking?”.
 You provide audio training data for a single speaker, which creates an enrollment profile based on the unique characteristics of the speaker's voice.
 You can then cross-check audio voice samples against this profile to verify that the speaker is the same person (speaker verification), or cross-check audio voice samples against a group of enrolled speaker profiles, to see if it matches any profile in the group (speaker identification).
 In contrast, Speaker Diarization groups segments of audio by speaker in a batch operation.

 Speaker Verification streamlines the process of verifying an enrolled speaker identity with either passphrases or free-form voice input.
 It can be used to verify individuals for secure, frictionless customer engagements in a wide range of solutions, from customer identity verification in call centers to contact-less facility access.